zakari1231/final_project_cs50p/README.md

 # Finally

 Thanks for all people make CS50’s Introduction to Programming with Python possible.
-Especially, David J. Malan and team for making this awsome courses
+Especially, David J. Malan and his team for making this awesome course